 2018 Bond Program

-Springdale City Council voted to hold a special election on Feb.
-13, 2018 so Springdale voters can decide if the City can sell bonds to finance capital improvements.
+A special election was held on Feb.
+13, 2018.
+All six ballot items were approved by Springdale voters.
 To learn more about the 2018 Bond Program, please click here.